 Email Addresses – Collect ‘Em All

-It’s great to grow your social following.
-Even better if they click through to your website.
-Often followers won’t buy on the first visit.
+It’s great to grow your social following as part of your strategy for marketing art.
+Even better if followers click through to your website.
+Often, followers won’t buy on the first visit.
 That’s why collecting email addresses is important.
-The more times they see your social content, visit your website, and read your emails, the more likely they are to buy your artwork or see your exhibit.
+The more times visitors see your social content, visit your website, and read your emails, the more likely they are to buy your artwork or see your exhibit.

 Email Address Collection Strategy

-It’s a much easier ask than for sales or donations.
-That’s why it is a good place to start when thinking about growing your creative practice.
+First things first, collect your follower’s email addresses in an organized manner.
+It’s a much easier ask for an email address than for sales or donations.
+It’s a good place to start when thinking about growing your creative practice.

 The first step is manual: collecting email addresses in a single location such as a notebook, journal, or spreadsheet doc.
-Most email lists start with the obvious… friends and family (they can always opt out later).
-Think about colleagues, sign up lists you’ve used previously, patrons, and others who have collected your art.
+Most email lists start with the obvious… friends and family.
+Think about asking colleagues, sign up lists you’ve used previously, patrons, and others who have collected your art.
 Try posting an email sign up list at events you’re vending, outside your studio, and alongside public exhibitions of your work.

 The next step is automatic: What if you could collect and save email addresses without having to be present?
 Try adding an email collection modal window to your website.
 Modal windows can be added to the header, footer, or a central pop-up that can be closed at any time.
 For example, check out Pop-up Domination.
 Customize every aspect of email collection: where it displays on the screen, when it appears, how frequently it appears, color, text, and size.
-Pop-up Domination not only connects to your website, but also to whatever email marketing service you use (Mailchimp, Constant Contact, AWeber).
+Pop-up Domination not only connects to your website, but also to whatever email marketing service you use (such as MadMimi, Mailchimp, Constant Contact).